Peter Zemmer, “Giatl” – A Unique Pinot Grigio Riserva

 The harvest yields for Giatl are just 45 hl/ha.
 That means high-quality grapes with optimal ripeness and complexity.
 Compare that with the 126 hl/ha allowed for the trans-regional Della Venezie DOC* and >150 hl/ha for an IGP!

 Giatl also has another card up its sleeve.
-The Alto Adige DOC has a higher Riserva tier for most of the allowable grape varieties, including Pinot Grigio.
+The Alto Adige DOC has a higher Riserva tier for most allowable grape varieties, including Pinot Grigio.
 Riserva stipulates a minimum of two years ageing.
 As far as I am aware, Giatl is, uniquely, the only Pinot Grigio made to Riserva level in the entire Alto Adige region!

 Peter Zemmer Pinot Grigio, Giatl, Riserva.
 Alto Adige DOC, 2017.14.5%